Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 What is a dividend reinvestment plan?

-A dividend reinvestment plan is when you agree with your broker that they will re-invest the dividends you receive to buy more shares.
+A dividend reinvestment plan (DRIP) is when you agree with your broker that they will re-invest the dividends you receive to buy more shares.
 Under this scheme, you forego receiving payments in favour of growing the value of your investments more quickly.

 How much do fractional shares cost?

-The size of your slice of the company pie depends on the size of the company and the cost per share.
+The size and price of your slice of the company pie depends on the size of the entire company and the cost per share.
 For example, if a company is valued at CAD$1.3 billion and has a share price of $350, you’d need to have around 37,000 shares of the company to own 1% of its pie.
 (That’s an expensive dessert!)
 You won’t have to buy as many shares to own 1% of a smaller company with lower share prices.
 Keep in mind that these figures change all the time.

 Intentional fractional shares